kernel0x/bundlesaver/README.md

 ````

 ### What's happening?
 How did this occur?
-Any developer knows about bundles and their size limitations, but despite this, we repeatedly encounter the insidious TransactionTooLargeException.
+Any developer knows about bundles and their size limitations, but the problem can arise in large applications with deeply nested screens and complex states.
+When a Binder transaction exceeds 1(or 2) MB, a TransactionTooLargeException will occur.
 But there is a solution!
 Introducing, BundleSaver!

-### How to solve the problem of large data in Bundle?
-The problem can arise in large applications with deeply nested screens and complex states.
-When a Binder transaction exceeds 1 MB, a TransactionTooLargeException will occur.
-What to do?
-1. In onSaveInstanceState, serialize the bundle into a set of bytes and write it to disk (and Map).
-2. In onCreate/onRestoreInstanceState, deserialize it back into a bundle and restore the state.
-3. Upon exiting the screen, delete the file.
-4. During a cold start, clean up all files that were not deleted during the previous session.
+### Features
+- ***Avoid TransactionTooLargeException***: Automatically handles large bundles by saving excess data to disk.
+- ***Easy Integration***: Simple initialization and usage with minimal boilerplate code.
+- ***Concurrency Support***: Utilizes a cached thread pool for efficient background operations.
+- ***Logging***: Built-in logging to monitor bundle sizes and ensure compliance with size limits.
+- ***Memory and Disk Management***: Clears data from memory and disk as needed, ensuring optimal performance.

-## Gradle Dependency
+## Getting Started

+### Installation

 Add it in your root build.gradle at the end of repositories: